platformio/platformio-docs/ide/qtcreator.rst

 1. Open system Terminal and install :ref:`piocore`
 2. Create new folder for your project and change directory (``cd``) to it
-3. Generate a project using PIO Core Project Generator (:option:`platformio init --ide`)
+3. Generate a project using PIO Core Project Generator (:option:`platformio project init --ide`)
 4. Import project in IDE.